infocyph/LocalDock/README.md

 # localhost

 This project provides easy to use docker based development environment for your projects.
 All the modules are selective & can be enabled based on Environment file (.env)!
+Supports multiple domains.

 >1.
 This is for local development only!
 >2.
 Don't state both apache & nginx in COMPOSE_PROFILES.